rafale77/core/README.rst

 3. DLib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101).
 4. opencv object detection component changed to pytorch implementation of ScaledYoloV4.
 5. json encoder/decoder changed to orjson.
-6. Added on/off switching capability to image processing component
+6. Added on/off switching capability to image processing component.

 Installation instructions: